wishinghand/Today-I-Learned/git/findWhichRepoYourPushingTo.md

-shows where your pushes actually go to
+This shows where your pushes actually go to

 `git remote show origin`